Catastrophic Injury in a Semi-Truck Crash » What You Need to Know

 There’s a multitude of reasons for truck crashes on Georgia roads.
 A crash may occur due to a driver’s inexperience, reckless driving, distracted driving, lack of sleep, health issues, substance abuse, or vehicle system failure.

 If you have catastrophic injuries from a truck crash or your loved one was killed in a crash with a semi-truck, call us 24/7 at 706-354-4000 and speak to an attorney.
-If it’s after hours or on a weekend or holiday, hit the prompt to speak to a live person and tell the receptionist you have serious injuries from a truck crash and would like to speak to an attorney immediately.
-They will patch you through to one of our skilled truck accident lawyers.
+If it’s after hours or on a weekend or holiday, hit the prompt to speak to a live person and you will be patched through to one of our skilled truck accident lawyers.

 Because semi-trucks and other commercial vehicles often carry heavy loads of equipment and supplies, the size and weight of the vehicle can mean devastating consequences for other drivers if involved in an accident.
 Because of their heavy weight, the Federal Motor Carrier Safety Administration (FMCSA) enforces strict laws to ensure the safety of other drivers in Georgia.
 Some of those laws involve truck maintenance, weight limits, background checks, and limitations on employee hours.